tinne26/ggfnt/specification.md

 Implementers should compile rules into decision trees, search tables or FSMs to deal with rewrite rule application.

 The conditions can be cached, but have to be marked as dirty any time a setting is modified, so they can be recomputed next time.
-Condiions have to be allowed to change throughout the text.
+Conditions must be allowed to change throughout the text.

 Conditions are defined in a binary format.
 The first term is always a control code indicating what follows:
 - 0b000X_XXXX: `OR` condition group.
 The X's indicate the number of terms in the expression (can't be < 2).
 The terms can be nested OR and AND groups.